Yeh Jawaani Hai Deewani: Plot

-Eight years later, Naina has finished medical school and is now working in a clinic.
-Bunny works as a videographer for a travel show and travels the world.
-With the show coming to an end, he receives an offer to become a host for a new travel show, which he accepts.
-Moving around too frequently to be reached by post, he receives a virtual wedding invitation video from Aditi; she is marrying a nerdy, wealthy engineer, Taran Khanna.
-Bunny comes to Udaipur for her destination wedding.
-While Adi and Naina are excited to see him, Avi is angry with him since Bunny never bothered to stay in touch with them after he left.
-During their conversations, it is revealed that Bunny's father Sanjay died while he was away.
-Bunny and Avi get into an argument, with Avi upset with Bunny's lack of effort in maintaining their friendship while Bunny accuses him of being stuck in the past and a loser, saddled with gambling debts and a drinking problem.
-They start physically fighting, with Aditi stopping them and making them apologize.
-They reconcile their friendship on the dance floor in a followup danceball event.
+Eight years later, Naina has finished medical school and is now working at a clinic.
+Avi is running a bar that requires expensive renovations.
+Bunny works as a videographer for a travel show, living in Paris and travelling the world while leading a carefree life.
+With the show coming to an end, he receives an offer to become the host of a new travel programme, which he accepts.
+As he moves around too frequently to be reached by post, he receives a virtual wedding invitation from Aditi; she is marrying a nerdy but wealthy engineer, Taran Khanna.
+Bunny travels to Udaipur for her destination wedding.
+While Aditi and Naina are excited to see him, Avi is angry because Bunny never bothered to stay in touch after leaving.
+During their conversations, it is revealed that Bunny's father, Sanjay, died while Bunny was away.
+Bunny and Avi get into an argument, with Avi upset over Bunny's lack of effort in maintaining their friendship, while Bunny accuses Avi of being stuck in the past and becoming a loser burdened with gambling debts and a drinking problem.
+They begin physically fighting, but Aditi intervenes and forces them to apologise.
+Bunny also confronts Avi about the renovation of the bar and offers him money, but Avi refuses, saying that he would be happy if Bunny simply shared a drink with him.
+They reconcile on the dance floor during a subsequent celebration.